 Being able to write great blog posts time after time is not easy.
 For some of us, coming up with the topic, researching and writing the post, adding images and reviewing the final piece is a project that takes hours, and maybe a couple of days.
 If you want to be known as an expert in your field, posting regularly with quality content is necessary and worth the effort.

-Now go create your list of topics, write your “magnetic headlines” and start blogging to create visibility for your business and achieve a return on your writing investment.
+Now go create your list of topics, form them into topic clusters and start blogging to create visibility for your business and achieve a return on your writing investment.